WP Security Audit Log

 Refer to WordPress activity log event IDs for a complete list of all the changes WP Activity Log can keep a record of and a detailed explanation of what change every event ID represents.

 The premium edition of WP Activity Log takes WordPress user activity tracking to the next level.
-It comes bundled with even more features to take your WordPress website administration and security to the next level.
+It comes bundled with even more features, including log mirroring, enterprise-grade support, user session management, and much more!

 Premium features list

-- See who is logged in and their current activities in real-time
+- See who is logged in and monitor their current activities in real-time

 - Log off any user at the click of a button

-- Get email and SMS notifications with important changes (fully configurable)
+- Receive email, SMS, and Slack notifications for important changes (fully configurable)

-- Search filters to fine tune the search results and find what you need in seconds
+- Use search filters to fine-tune results and find what you need in seconds

-- Store activity log in an external database to improve security and scalability
+- Store the activity logs in an external database to enhance security and scalability

-- Mirror the activity log to logs management systems such as AWS CloudWatch, Loggly, and Papertrail in real-time
+- Mirror the activity log to log management systems such as AWS CloudWatch, Loggly, Papertrail, and others in real-time

-- Easily mirror the logs in real-time to business communication systems such as Slack
+- Mirror the logs to business communication systems like Slack

-- Send a copy of your websites’ activity log to a log file on your web server in real-time
+- Send a copy of your website’s activity log to a log file on your web server

-- Archive old activity log data to another database for better storage and log management
+- Archive old activity log data to another database for improved storage and log management

 Refer to the WP Activity Log plugin features and benefits page to learn more about the benefits of upgrading to WP Activity Log Premium.